Are You Ready for an Apocalypse?

 An apocalypse is not the unraveling of good!
 On the contrary, an apocalypse is a reorientation to what is truly good, if you dare to accept it.

-In Genesis 28:11-17, you can read the full story.
+You can read the full story in Genesis 28:11-17.
 Jacob falls asleep on the ground and has a divine dream where he sees a stairway connecting heaven and earth with angels ascending and descending the staircase.